Jacka

 Jacka's residents boast exceedingly positive health performance metrics with a range of health conditions having marked impacts on both younger and older age cohorts

-Health outcomes data shows significant results across Jacka, with various health conditions affecting both younger and older age groups notably.
-Approximately 56% of the total population (~869 people) has private health cover, compared to 58.6% in the Australian Capital Territory.
+Health outcomes data shows significant results across Jacka for various health conditions impacting both younger and older age cohorts.
+Approximately 56% of the total population (~869 people) have private health cover, compared to 58.6% in the Australian Capital Territory.

-Mental health issues and asthma are the most prevalent medical conditions, impacting 8.0 and 6.4% of residents respectively.
-Around 80.6% of residents report being completely free from medical ailments, compared to 76.4% across the Australian Capital Territory.
-As of 2021, 4.8% of residents are aged 65 and over (74 people), which is lower than the 8.3% in the Australian Capital Territory.
-Health outcomes among seniors require more attention than those of the broader population.
+Mental health issues and asthma are the most common medical conditions, affecting 8.0 and 6.4% of residents respectively.
+Around 80.6% of residents report being completely free of medical ailments, compared to 76.4% in the Australian Capital Territory.
+Jacka has 4.8% (74 people) of its population aged 65 and over, lower than the 8.3% in the Australian Capital Territory.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health